-Appendix B: Peer on peer (child on child) abuse
+Appendix B: Child on child (child on child) abuse

-Peer on peer abuse is any abuse of a child or children that is perpetrated by another child or children.
+Child on child abuse is any abuse of a child or children that is perpetrated by another child or children.
 This includes all forms of sexual harassment, sexual violence and abuse.
 We strive to create a culture of safety, where children are free from harassment or abuse of any kind.
 We take a zero-tolerance approach to sexual violence and sexual harassment - it is never acceptable and it will not be tolerated.

-We know that even if we do not receive any reports relating to peer on peer abuse, it does not mean that it is not happening.
-We support and encourage anyone - especially our pupils - to come forward to share any concerns about peer on peer abuse so that we can take action to keep all children safe.
+We know that even if we do not receive any reports relating to child on child abuse, it does not mean that it is not happening.
+We support and encourage anyone - especially our pupils - to come forward to share any concerns about child on child abuse so that we can take action to keep all children safe.

-Peer on peer abuse is most likely to include, but may not be limited to:
+Child on child abuse is most likely to include, but may not be limited to:

-- bullying (including cyberbullying, prejudice-based and discriminatory bullying); - abuse in intimate personal relationships between peers; - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse); - sexual violence, such as rape, assault by penetration and sexual assault (this may include an online element which facilitates, threatens and/or encourages sexual violence); - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse; - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - consensual and non-consensual sharing of nudes and semi nude images and or videos (also known as sexting or youth produced sexual imagery); - upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; and - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element).15
+- bullying (including cyberbullying, prejudice-based and discriminatory bullying); - abuse in intimate personal relationships between peers; - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse); - sexual violence, such as rape, assault by penetration and sexual assault (this may include an online element which facilitates, threatens and/or encourages sexual

+- violence); - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse; - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - consensual and non-consensual sharing of nudes and semi nude images and or videos (also known as sexting or youth produced sexual imagery); - upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; and - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element).
+15

-All children are capable of abusing their peers and we recognise that girls are more likely to be the victims of peer on peer abuse and boys' perpetrators.
-All peer on peer abuse is unacceptable and will be taken seriously.
+All children are capable of abusing their peers and we recognise that girls are more likely to be the victims of child on child abuse and boys' perpetrators.
+All child on child abuse is unacceptable and will be taken seriously.